Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

 \subsection{Gromov-Witten theory of Calabi-Yau 1-folds}

-The motivation of this paper is to study the modularity phenomenon appearing in GW theory of the elliptic orbifold $\mathbb{P}^1$'s without referring to the B-model.
-An elliptic orbifold $\mathbb{P}^1$ is a compact complex orbifold, which is a quotient of an elliptic curve, with its underlying space the projective line $\mathbb{P}^1$.
+We now give a quick review of the GW theories of the elliptic orbifold curves.

+An elliptic orbifold $\mathbb{P}^1$ is a compact complex orbifold, which is a quotient of an elliptic curve, with its coarse moduli space the projective line $\mathbb{P}^1$.
 There are four such elliptic orbifolds, depicted in Figure \ref{figureellipticorbifolds}.

 We denote them by $\mathbb{P}^1_{2,2,2,2}, \mathbb{P}^1_{3,3,3}, \mathbb{P}^1_{4,4,2}$, and $\mathbb{P}^1_{6,3,2}$ respectively.
 The subscripts denote the orders of the cyclic isotropy groups of the non-trivial orbifold points.
-These elliptic orbifold $\mathbb{P}^1$'s, together with the elliptic curve, form all compact complex CY orbifolds\footnote{Here $X$ is Calabi-Yau if $c_1(TX)=0$, i.e, the first Chern class of the tangent bundle $TX$ is trivial.} of dimension one.
-Since the elliptic orbifolds are quotients of elliptic curves, we can introduce the following convenient notation to denote all of these CY 1-folds:
+These elliptic orbifold $\mathbb{P}^1$'s, together with the elliptic curve, constitute all compact complex CY orbifolds\footnote{Here $X$ is CY if $c_1(TX)=0$, i.e, the first Chern class of the tangent bundle $TX$ is trivial.} of dimension one.
+Since these elliptic orbifolds are actually quotients of elliptic curves, we introduce the following convenient notation to denote all of the CY 1-folds: